 Invesco NASDAQ-100 Growth Leaders Portfolio (QQQG)

-The Invesco NASDAQ-100 Growth Leaders Portfolio (NASDAQ:QQQG) is an actively managed fund (QQQ is passive) and unique in that focuses on the 25 Nasdaq-100 companies deemed to have the best growth prospects.
+The Invesco NASDAQ-100 Growth Leaders Portfolio QQQG is an actively managed fund (QQQ is passive) and unique in that focuses on the 25 Nasdaq-100 companies deemed to have the best growth prospects.

 In other words, this is an actively managed large-cap growth fund.
-None of the fund's components exceed weights of 4.1% and the roster includes familiar fare, such as Apple (NASDAQ:AAPL) and Amazon (NASDAQ:AMZN).
+None of the fund's components exceed weights of 4.1% and the roster includes familiar fare, such as Apple AAPL and Amazon AMZN.

 Invesco NASDAQ Next Gen 100 Fund (QQQJ)